MatthewStebelsky/MatthewStebelsky/README.md

 - 👋 Hi, I’m @MatthewStebelsky
-- 👀 I’m interested in using my skills in ML, programming and data vizualization to create data-driven insights in a business environvment.
+- 👀 I’m interested in using my skills in software development, data analysis/engineering, and ML to create cool stuff!
 - 📫 Reach me @matthewstebelsky on ig

 <!---